EndPointCorp/end-point-blog/2013/11/07/specify-versions-for-your-dependencies.html.md

 ### Fearing the update makes your app susceptible to bugs

 Newer versions of gems are there, not only for delivering new features.
 The history of changes between different versions mostly show changes related to bug fixes.
-If you see a gem which mostly delivers new features without fixing bugs—stay **away** from it!
+If you see a gem which mostly delivers new features without fixing bugs—​stay **away** from it!

-If you do not update the gem set out of fear—you could be missing out on available security updates and bug fixes.
+If you do not update the gem set out of fear—​you could be missing out on available security updates and bug fixes.

 ### Fragile gems influence the whole stack